jeffbski/node-jsdoc-toolkit/README.txt

 JsDoc Toolkit is Copyright (c)2009 Michael Mathews <micmath@gmail.com>
 Additional portions are Copyright (c)2010 Aaron Wirtz <me@awirtz.com>

+Some modifications to allow markdown support were used from sproutcore-doc and github-flavored-markdown

 This program is free software; you can redistribute it and/or modify it under the terms below.